AscendNTNU/fluid/README.md

 ## Run instructions for gazebo simulator

-Make sure you have mavros installed and PX4 and gazebo built
+Make sure you have mavros installed and PX4 and gazebo built.
+You also need ascend_msgs.

 1. Clone fluid into your catkin workspace in the src-folder.
 2. Run `source devel/setup.bash` and `catkin build` at root of the catkin workspace.